bonartm/cheopsr/README.md

 ## features
 - set up an R library on the cluster and install packages via CRAN and github
 - send and receive files
-- submit and cancel jobs from within R
+- submit and cancel jobs from within R (currently only MPI jobs are supported)
-- currently only MPI jobs are supported
+- call a parallel `lapply` function on the cluster without writing a script file
 - check the status of your running jobs

 ## requirements